 The Department offers three tracks of economics for all economics majors: a general economics track, a quantitative economics track, and a business economics track.
 The general economics track offers students more flexibility in terms of economics field course selection – 18 credits of economics electives, and six credits of which may be in agricultural economics, finance, or business administration.
 The quantitative economics track is designed for students who desire to pursue a graduate degree in economics after college, or for students who desire a quantitative approach to economics.
 Students with strong quantitative and/or statistical backgrounds are highly encouraged to select the quantitative economics track.
 The business economics track is designed for economics students seeking business-oriented careers; it requires students to complete specific business and accounting courses offered by the College of Business.

 During the freshman and sophomore years, the program requires basic college courses such as English, mathematics, science, communication and information technology.
-The introduction to economics includes microeconomics, the study of relative prices and the consequences of different market forms, macroeconomics, the study of such topics as the general level of prices, employment and output, and international economics.
+The introduction to economics includes 1) microeconomics, the study of relative prices and the consequences of different market forms, and 2) macroeconomics, the study of such topics as the general level of prices, employment and output.